ianmjones/wp-cron-pixie/src/README.txt

 == Changelog ==

+= 1.4.2 =
+* Fixed dashboard widget trying to run at network level in a multisite.
+* Tested with WP 6.1

 = 1.4.1 =
-* Fixed wrong data refreshing into non-primary subsite of directory multisite
+* Fixed wrong data refreshing into non-primary subsite of directory multisite.
 * Minor updates to framework and build tools.
 * Tested with WP 5.4